Arrow and body impact sound effects just added

 Next I needed to create some bone breaking noises and gut squishes.
 I already had some I’d recorded previously, but wanted to add some new elements too.
 I used a combination of recording me standing on wet towels, t-shits and some thick jumpers, some sounds of oranges being squished and also some wet pasta sounds.
 Combined in the mix, these worked really well and added just the right element.
 Some of the sounds are over the top, but that’s often what I get asked for.

 Can’t find the sound effect you need?
-Let me know via the Q&A forum and I’ll do my best to make them for you for free.
+Let me know.